 Spring and autumn are great times to visit as well if you prefer a quieter stay.
 The climate is warm in summer and mild in winter and there are enough permanent residents to make it more than just a summer spot.

-Coming soon: Pt.
-2 of Naxos in which I will discuss the island’s lovely mountain villages, Naxian hiking and its super-memorable cuisine.
+You can see Pt.
+2 here of the two-part Naxos series.
+Pt.
+2 includes the island’s lovely mountain villages, Naxian hiking and its super-memorable cuisine.

 About the author: